8 Signs that your PR is Failing

 7. You’re not sure if you need a social media presence

 Social media can be a great way to extend the reach of your brand as well as bring you closer to your customers.
 However, before starting in social media, it’s important that you understand the resources and levels of commitment you will need to invest.
-You PR team should be advising if this is something you should be doing, which platforms are right for your brand and how to implement a meaningful strategy.
+Your PR team should be advising if this is something you should be doing, which platforms are right for your brand and how to implement a meaningful strategy.
 If they’re not, it may be time to review things.

 8. You’re still measuring the success of your social media in terms of the number of likes and followers

 If your brand is active on social media but you’re still measuring the success of it in terms of the number of likes or fans, then things may need a review.
 Arguably, it’s much more important to have fewer, highly engaged followers rather than masses who don’t care what you say, or rarely interact with you.
+In most cases, measures like engagement quality, click-throughs and enquiries are more useful indicators of whether social activity is supporting your wider goals.